minimallinux/poiwpvuestarter/README.md

 This is a starter for POI Vue JS Projects, with basics like router, axios and /components/App files ready to build on.

 This particular one is intended for use with a Vue front end and a Wordpress Back end using the wp-json api.

-But those bits can easily be removed if not required (yarn remove axios) and it can be used for anything, using the Poi build tool
+But those bits can easily be removed if not required ("yarn remove axios", and references to axios in index.js) and it can be used for anything, using the Poi build tool

 https://poi.js.org/